DFOglider/gliderBallastingApp/README.md

 1. Install R and RStudio, if using a DFO computer, it is best to install through the software center.

-2. Download the Shiny app code from this repository, either through direct download, using Github Desktop, or by typing:
+2. Download the Shiny app code from this repository, through direct download.
+Or cloning it using Github Desktop, or by typing:
    ```
    $ git clone https://github.com/DFOglider/gliderBallastingApp.git
    ```
    in a terminal.

-   The is recommended, as then updating the app can be done with a simple `git pull` command or by pulling changes in Github Desktop.
+   This is recommended, as then updating the app can be done with a simple `git pull` command or by pulling changes in Github Desktop.

 3. Open the file `app.R` in Rstudio.
 You will need to install several packages (as listed at the